hschwaiger-usgs/volcano-ash3d/README.md

 5. gnuplot: This is the default graphics package for creating plots directly from Ash3d.
 6. dislin : This is an alternate graphics package for creating plots from Ash3d (preferred for Windows), available from `https://www.dislin.de`
-7. plplot : Another alternate graphics package for creating plots from Ash3d (also work on Windows).
+7. plplot : Another alternate graphics package for creating plots from Ash3d (also works on Windows).

 All of these packages (except dislin) are available on Red Hat and Ubuntu systems and can be installed using the standard distribution software installer (yum/dnf for RedHat systems or apt for